CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 SELECT * FROM TT_Translate(sourceTableSchema, sourceTable);
 ```

-This function returns the translated target table and can be used in place of any table in a SQL statement.
+The TT_Translate() function returns the translated target table.
+It is designed to be used in place of any table in a SQL statement.

 By default the prepared function will always be named TT_Translate().
 If you are dealing with many tranlation tables at the same time, you might want to prepare a translation function for each of them.
 You can do this by adding a suffix as the third parameter of the TT_Prepare() function (e.g. TT_Prepare('public', 'translation_table', '02') with prepare the TT_Translate02() function).
 You would normally parovide a different suffix for each of your translation table.